 How much holiday you should get

-The amount you get depends on:
+The amount of days you get depends on:

 - how many days or hours you work

 - any extra agreements you have with your employer